GUZhexuan-2024/GUZhexuan-2024.github.io/_posts/2025-11-01-Foundations_of_Smooth_Optimization.md

 5. **Unique Minimizer**: $x^{\ast}$ is the _unique minimizer_ if it is the only global minimizer.

-With the aforementioned definitions, the next challenge it to determine or judge whether a particular point is a local or global solution.
-Therefore, the following contents mainly focus on how to formulate the conditions to help you achieve the goal.
+With the aforementioned definitions, the next challenge is to determine whether a particular point is a local or global solution.
+Therefore, the following contents mainly focus on how to formulate these conditions.

 ### Taylor's Theorem